DisplayK/PrivateServer_ConsoleMod/README.md

 ## Project instructions (For use with Unreal Engine)

 Simply start the uproject file.
-Alternatively just copy files from the content directory to another UE project (Thiss will lead to errors as the project source will be different, but if you set all of console mods files to never cook it should be fine).
+Alternatively just copy files from the content directory to another UE project (This will lead to errors as the project source will be different, but if you set all of console mods files to never cook it should be fine).